420-Labs/ChangeLogs/treebot/0.1.x/english_uk.md

 ## Initial Release

 ### 0.1.1
-- Fixed shop not delivering the fertilizer to the users
+- Fixed shop not delivering the fertiliser to the users

 ### 0.1.2
 - Changed the way the tree height is managed, now it grows in centimetres, making it more acurrate to the display of the tree (was nonsense to see a seed when the tree was 10 metres high)